leanprover-community/blog/posts/first-lean-release.md

 At this point the "patch" version (the `0` in `v4.2.0`) will be unused: it's space to grow later.

-We're not yet at the point that we can promise backwards compatibility between versions, beyond documenting all breaking changes in our [`RELEASES.md`](https://github.com/leanprover/lean4/blob/master/RELEASES.md).
+We're not at the point that we can promise backwards compatibility between versions, beyond documenting all breaking changes in our [`RELEASES.md`](https://github.com/leanprover/lean4/blob/master/RELEASES.md).
-As Lean and the Lean ecosystem matures we will make progress on this.
+As Lean and the Lean ecosystem matures we will update this approach.